 The research placement allows us to offer a very broad range of research placements relevant to clinical psychology and often involving clinical populations, but without direct client contact.
 The research placement programme is aimed at students who wish to study clinical psychology but to undertake a more broadly-based placement than simply working in a clinic.

 Entry requirements: You should have an undergraduate degree in psychology.
-For the clinical placement option, we would encourage you to gain voluntary or paid work in a community, clinical or clinical–academic setting prior to applying.
+For the clinical placement option, we would encourage you to gain voluntary or paid work in a community, clinical, or clinical-academic setting prior to applying.
 For the research placement option, paid clinical experience is not required but highly desirable.

 What will you study?